pyodide/pyodide-blog/content/posts/rust.md

 time.
 However, Emscripten does not support this.

-Our solution for this is to use `-sWASM_BIGINT` which avoids the need for `dynCall` legalizer wrappers.
+Our solution for this is to use `-sWASM_BIGINT` which avoids the need for `dynCall` legalizer wrappers by using `BigInt`.
 This also leads to a speed improvement and a reduction in code size.
-We don't want to support any browsers without `BigInt`.
+We don't need to support any browsers without `BigInt`.
 However, `-sWASM_BIGINT` requires both `BigInt` and `BigInt64Array`.
 Safari has supported `BigInt` since v14 but [it has only supported `BigInt64Array` since v15.0](https://developer.apple.com/documentation/safari-release-notes/safari-15-release-notes#JavaScript).
 We do not want to drop Safari v14 support yet so we wrote [a polyfill for `BigInt64Array`](https://github.com/emscripten-core/emscripten/pull/17103/files).